 Well.
 As energy prices rise it becomes more profitable to sell unwanted power.
 What other reasons would there be in favour of this?

-This power could still be available even if the country in which the Anaerobic Digestion Plant exists goes to war with oilfields no longer producing, or shipping is blocked from international ocean routes.
+This power could still be available even if the country in which the Anaerobic Digestion Plant exists goes to war with oilfields no longer producing, or shipping when blocked from international ocean routes.

 A number of military establishments (e.g. the RAF in the UK, and the US Air-Force and Army) operate their own anaerobic digestion